markdown-all-in-one/docs/docs/specs/markdown-preview.md

 ## Overview

-This extension heavily relies on VS Code's built-in Markdown preview.
-See [Compatibility](../decisions/compatibility.md) for details.
+This product heavily relies on VS Code's built-in Markdown preview.
+See [Compatibility](../guide/compatibility.md) for details.

 ## Details